 Our community welcomes those of all faiths and none, whereas students of faith are encouraged to practice their faiths with the School, where we provide opportunities for worship and prayer on and off-site.

-Every day it is always a joy to see Greensteds pupils rushing off excitedly to their after-school clubs laid on for them by our staff, as well as by a range of excellent external providers.
+Every day, at 3:20 pm, it is a joy to see Greensteds pupils rushing off excitedly to their after-school clubs laid on for them by our staff, as well as by a range of excellent external providers.

 We believe that membership of our many clubs and activities links to the happiness, and success, of our children both now, and in the future.
 So why do we place so much importance on co-curricular activities?
 Firstly, participating in these activities instills in children a sense of belonging and unity.
-Many of the clubs promote teamwork, sportsmanship and communication skills, this, in turn, leads to increased self-confidence and self-esteem.
+Many of the clubs promote teamwork, sportsmanship, and communication skills and this, in turn, leads to increased self-confidence and self-esteem.
 Secondly, many of the clubs promote a healthy lifestyle.

-At Greensteds children can express themselves through art, music, singing, dance and cookery clubs.
-Finally, our wide and varied clubs program encourages our children to enrich their lives, both now and in the future, by exploring interests outside the normal school curriculum.
+At Greensteds children can express themselves through art, music, singing, dance, sport and a variety of clubs.
+Finally, our wide and varied clubs programme encourages our children to enrich their lives, both now and in the future, by exploring interests outside the normal school curriculum.
 Discovering early on a passion and talent for cookery or horse-riding, for example, may very well lead to a life-long interest or even career, in a field that may very easily have been missed.